KFC: "Original Recipe" and franchising

-In July 1940, Sanders finalised what came to be known as his "Original Recipe" of 11 herbs and spices.
+In July 1940, Sanders finalized what came to be known as his "Original Recipe" of 11 herbs and spices.
 Although he never publicly revealed the recipe, he said the ingredients included salt and pepper and that the rest "stand on everybody's shelf".
 After being recommissioned as a Kentucky Colonel in 1950 by Governor Lawrence Wetherby, Sanders began to dress the part, growing a goatee, wearing a black frock coat (later switched to a white suit) and a string tie and referring to himself as "the Colonel".
 His associates went along with the title change, "jokingly at first and then in earnest", according to biographer Josh Ozersky.

 In 1952, Sanders franchised his recipe to his friend Pete Harman of South Salt Lake, Utah, the operator of one of the city's largest restaurants.
-The Sanders Court & Café generally served travelers, so when the route planned in 1955 for Interstate 75 bypassed Corbin, Sanders sold his properties and traveled the US to franchise his recipe to restaurant owners.
+The Sanders Court & Café generally served travelers, so when the route planned in 1955 for Interstate 75 bypassed his properties, Sanders sold them and traveled the US to franchise his recipe to restaurant owners.
 Independent restaurants would pay four (later five) cents on each chicken as a franchise fee in exchange for Sanders' recipe and the right to feature it on their menus and use his name and likeness for promotional purposes.

 Don Anderson, a sign painter hired by Harman, coined the name "Kentucky Fried Chicken".
 For Harman, the addition of KFC was a way of differentiating his restaurant from competitors; a product from Kentucky was exotic and evoked imagery of Southern hospitality.
 Harman trademarked the phrase "It's finger lickin' good", which eventually became the company slogan.
 He also introduced the "bucket meal" in 1957 (14 pieces of chicken, five bread rolls and a pint of gravy in a cardboard bucket).
 Serving their signature meal in a paper bucket was to become an iconic feature of the company.